aresonline18/webofficial/replit.md

 - **Premium Feature Language**: Updated hero section features to "1/1 Personalized Coaching" and "24/7 Support"
 - **Enhanced Value Positioning**: Replaced generic terms with specific premium coaching service language
 - **Complete Content Refresh**: Updated all major website sections with conversion-focused copy
-  - Reviews: "Real feedback from our students" with updated subtitle to "how it changed their lifes"
+  - Reviews: "Real feedback from our students" with updated subtitle to "how it impacted their lifes"
   - Strategy section: "Shadow Page Strategy" → "Our Shadow Pages Framework"
   - Framework description: Enhanced to "Built on bulletproof strategies tested and perfected for years"
   - System access: "Full System Access" → "Complete System Access"